dmbarbour/wikilon/docs/NetworkModel.md

 AVMs that want a "common name" might additionally leverage a service such as NameCoin.
 However, by default, an AVM is effectively anonymous, and there is no dependency on DNS.

-*NOTE:* I may forbid the `$` and `?` operators from toplevel of value resources, to guarantee a first-order computation.
+*Aside:* Should I forbid the `$` and `?` operators for the toplevel of any 'values' stream?
+Limiting to first-order computations isn't a problem.

 #### Local Routing and Context